Pears nutrition: glycemic index, calories, weight loss and diets

-A 100g pear contains less that one gram of both protein and fats.
+A 100g pear contains less than one gram of protein and fats.

-However small the amount, the main type of fats found in a pear are the healthy polyunsaturated fatty acids, followed by monounsaturated fatty acids.
+However small the amount, the primary type of fats found in pear is the healthy polyunsaturated fatty acids, followed by monounsaturated fatty acids.
 Pears are very low in saturated fats and naturally do not contain cholesterol.

-Pear also contains very small amounts of all essential amino acids, except for methionine and histidine.
+Pear also contains minimal amounts of all essential amino acids except methionine and histidine.

-Among all vitamins, pears are the best source of vitamin C. Pears are also quite high in vitamin A and vitamin K. They contain moderate to low amounts of vitamin B9 (folate), vitamin E, vitamins B6, B3, B2, B1 and B5.
+Among all vitamins, pears are the best source of vitamin C. Pears are also relatively high in vitamins A and K.

 All vitamins are more concentrated in the skin (3).

-However, pears completely lack vitamin B12, vitamin D and the folic form of vitamin B9.
+However, pears completely lack vitamin B12 and vitamin D.

 Pears are low in sodium.

-The glycemic index of a pear can differ depending on the conditions it was grown in.
-The mean of fours studies, including different varieties of pears from 3 different countries, makes the average glycemic index of a raw pear equal to 38±2 (1).
+The glycemic index of a pear can differ depending on the conditions in which it was grown.
+The mean of four studies, including different varieties of pears from 3 different countries, makes the average glycemic index of a raw pear equal to 38±2 (1).

-The glycemic index of a pear that was canned in its own juice has been calculated to be 44, whereas pears, canned in reduced-sugar syrup have a glycemic index of 25±6.
+The glycemic index of a pear canned in its juice is 44, whereas pears canned in reduced-sugar syrup have a glycemic index of 25±6.

 Dried pears from the UK have a glycemic index ranging around 43±15 (2).

-Pear is classified as a low glycemic index food.
+Pear is classified as a food with a low glycemic index.

 Pears are one of the oldest fruits cultivated by man.
-In its history pear has often been used in traditional medicine, for its reported anti inflammatory, antihyperglycemic and diuretic qualities.
-Pears have also been used to relieve cough, as a remedy for alcohol hangovers and as a laxative (3).
+Historically, the pear has often been used in traditional medicine for its reported anti-inflammatory, antihyperglycemic, and diuretic qualities.
+Pears have also been used to relieve cough, as a remedy for alcohol hangovers, and as a laxative (3).

 Cardiovascular disease is the leading cause of death globally.
-The right diet can make all the difference in early prevention of cardiovascular disease development.
+The proper diet can make all the difference in the early prevention of cardiovascular disease development.

-Pears are rich in phytochemicals that have strong antioxidant properties, providing between 27 to 41mg of phenolics per 100g (3).
+Pears are rich in phytochemicals with strong antioxidant properties, providing between 27 and 41mg of phenolics per 100g (3).

-Antioxidant content of pears can differ depending on the pear variety.
-One study compared antioxidant abilities of 10 different pear varieties and found that Yaguang, Hongpi, Qingpi and Guifei varieties contained relatively more total phenolic, total flavonoids and total triterpene, and showed stronger antioxidant and anti-inflammatory activities, while Lvbaoshi and Youran appeared to be weakest among them.
-All the chemical components found in the pear peel were approximately 6 to 20 times higher than those in the flesh of pear (4).
+The antioxidant content of pears can differ depending on the pear variety.
+One study compared the antioxidant abilities of 10 different pear varieties and found that Yaguang, Hongpi, Qingpi, and Guifei varieties contained relatively more total phenolic, total flavonoids, and total triterpene, showing stronger antioxidant and anti-inflammatory activities.
+Lvbaoshi and Youran varieties appeared to be the weakest among them.
+All the chemical components found in the pear peel were approximately 6 to 20 times higher than those in the flesh of the pear (4).